 4. Fair Shot Café

-Fair Shot Café made the move from Mayfair over to Covent Garden earlier this year.
-Everything about this place should make you want to stop off for a coffee and a sandwich, but nothing more so than their mission.
+Fair Shot Café is the social enterprise Covent Garden café that’s doing some blooming great things.
+Everything about this place should make you want to stop by, but nothing more so than their mission.
 Fair Shot helps people with learning disabilities train in the hospitality sector, with the café taking on 12 trainee workers at a time.
+By fighting employment bias; those who might not otherwise have been given a chance are now finding work after their time at Fair Shot.
+Bianca Tavella founded Fair Shot in 2019, and their site in Covent Garden truly embodies their mission to fight the bias on a daily basis.

 5. Phlox Books